Wartburg Community Symphony partners with community choirs to present 'Messiah'

 “This has been an ambitious collaborative endeavor bringing together more than 150 students and community members.
 It has been a joy to work alongside such talented and dedicated individuals,” said Rebecca Nederhiser, Wartburg Community Symphony conductor.
 “This project has embodied the community spirit that I wanted to convey for our 70th season anniversary celebration and the Christmas season.”

-A preconcert talk will begin at 1 p.m. in the auditorium with Molly Doran relating the history of the concert music and an interview with soloist and Wartburg College alumna Madalyn Baez.
+A preconcert talk will begin at 1 p.m. in the auditorium with Molly Doran speaking on the history of the concert music and an interview with featured soloist and Wartburg College alumna Madalyn Baez.
 At 1:30 p.m.
 Wartburg’s Bethany Washington will lead Fiddlesticks, a group of Suzuki string students, in a performance in the Neumann lobby.

 Also featured in the symphony’s performance of “Messiah” will be soloists Jennifer Larson, Brian Pfalztgraff and Travis Toliver.